GuilhermeViterboGalvao/groovy-mongo-connector-example/README.md

 sudo systemctl status mongodb
 ```

-## Create the database for tutorial
+## Creating the database for tutorial

 * 1-) Connect on MongoDB and execute these commands
 ```bash